Temperature and Heat Transfer

 Figure 17.6

 All objects emit and absorb radiation.
 The net rate of heat transfer by radiation (absorption minus emission) is related to both the temperature of the object and the temperature of its surroundings.
-Assuming that an object with a temperature T1 is surrounded by an environment with uniform temperature T2, the net rate of heat transfer by radiation is
+Assuming that an object with a temperature T1 is surrounded by an environment with a uniform temperature T2, the net rate of heat transfer by radiation is

 \boxed{\frac{Q}{t}=\sigma eA(T_2^4- T_1^4)} Net Rate of Heat Transfer Through Radiation